-Navigation is the core of user experience and website architecture in a content management system like AnQiCMS.It not only guides visitors to navigate the content, but is also an important part of the brand image and SEO strategy.As an experienced website operations expert, I know that refined navigation design can bring great value to a website.Today, let's delve into a seemingly simple yet highly practical skill: how to add custom CSS classes or IDs to navigation items in AnQiCMS templates, making your website navigation more flexible, beautiful, and easy to manage.
+Navigation is the core of user experience and website architecture in content management systems like AnQiCMS.It not only guides visitors to browse the content, but is also an important part of the brand image and SEO strategy.As an experienced website operations expert, I know that a refined navigation design can bring great value to the website.Today, let's delve deeply into a seemingly simple but extremely practical skill: how to add custom CSS classes or IDs to navigation items in the AnQiCMS template, making your website navigation more flexible, beautiful, and easy to manage.

-Refine your website navigation: Customize the art of CSS classes and IDs in AnQiCMS templates
+Refine your website navigation: Customize CSS classes and IDs in the AnQiCMS template

-The template design principles of AnQiCMS are highly customizable, encouraging developers to dynamically generate content and attributes through logical tags and filters.This means that, although the backend navigation management interface may not directly provide an input box for 'custom CSS class', we can still cleverly assign unique identifiers to them at the template level, using the existing data of navigation items such as titles, links, or their positions in the list.
+The template design principle of AnQiCMS is highly customizable, it encourages developers to dynamically generate content and attributes through logical tags and filters.This means that although the backend navigation management interface may not directly provide an input box for a "custom CSS class", we can still assign unique identifiers to them cleverly at the template level, by using the existing data of navigation items, such as titles, links, or their positions in the list.

 Let's review how AnQiCMS presents navigation in templates.
-Usually, we would use the built-innavListUse tags to get the navigation list and iterate through it.
+Usually, we use built-innavListLabel to get the navigation list and iterate over it.
 For example, you might see a code snippet like this in yourheader.htmlorbash.htmlfile:

 {% navList navs %}